vaadin/web-components/packages/vaadin-board/README.md

 A powerful and easy to use layout web component for building responsive views.

+> ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Board in your project.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/board)

 ## Contributing